ydvkundan2005/Chat_on_web_online/README.md

 Built by @ydvkundan2005 using Firebase, HTML, CSS and JavaScript.

-✅ Chat without Gmail and freely
+✅ Chat without Gmail and also freely
 ✅ Free and Real-Time
 ✅ Anonymous and also Secure